 I have to add the normal disclaimer that I am not a professional investor, I just do this for fun and freedom.
 I also recommend you speak to your investment advisor before you make new kinds of trades.
 Finally, I am not recommending a particular trade.
 I am long UPS.

-If you want to learn more, please take a look at my options trading eBook where I dive further into my philosophy and trading strategies.
+If you want to learn more, please take a look at my options trading eBook (affiliate link for which I may receive compensation) where I dive further into my philosophy and trading strategies.